-Over the past few months I cannot tell you how many times I have seen a Facebook status message that says something like “I lost all of the contacts on my phone.
+Over the past few months I have seen several Facebook status message that say something like “I lost all of the contacts on my phone.
 Please message me your phone number if I should have it.” or something like that.
-I have also talked to a few people that have reported “I got a new phone so I lost all of my contacts.”
+I have also talked to a few people who have reported “I got a new phone so I lost all of my contacts.”

 With technology being what it is today no one should be losing their smartphone contacts.
 No one!
 There are cloud based services in place that allow us to keep our email, contacts, calendars, and even photos and data backed up from several devices at all times.
 A couple of simple steps that usually involve just adding your account to the phone and checking the sync box and your smartphone contacts, calendar, email, and more can be backed up in whatever cloud you choose so that even if your phone is run over by a bus you will never lose your data.